hphelion/documentation/migration-overview-reference.md

 	a.
 In the Category list, select `Session`.
 This pane might be active by default.

 	b.
 In `Host Name (or IP address)` field, enter the floating IP address for your instance.

-	You must allocate and assign a Floating IP to your instance.
-See [Managing Your Floating IPs](https://community.hpcloud.com/article/managing-your-floating-ips-135#fipnovacli).

 	c.
 In the `Category` list, select `Connection` -> `SSH` -> `Auth`.